 WARN Reporting & Services

-Get The Information You Need
+Get Information You Need

 The Illinois Worker Adjustment and Retraining Notification Act (WARN) requires applicable employers to provide advanced notification of a plant closure or mass layoff.
-This section provides details on the law and how to comply with it.
-Visit this page to find:

 WARN Layoff

-Applies to employers with 75 or more full-time workers.
+• Applies to employers with 75 or more full-time workers.

-Definition of “Mass Layoff” triggering notice requirements:
+• Definition of “Mass Layoff” triggering notice requirements:

-• 25 or more full-time employees are laid off, and they constitute one-third or more of the full-time employees at the site, or
+• 25 or more full-time employees are laid off, and they constitute one-third or more of the full-time employees at the site or

 • 250 or more full-time employees are laid off at a single site.

-Definition of “Plant Closure” triggering notice requirements:
+• Definition of “Plant Closure” triggering notice requirements:

 • Closure of a site that employs 50 or more employees.

-Another important difference is in the enforcement of the Act.
+• Enforcement of the Act.
 Under federal WARN, neither the federal government nor the state may initiate actions for alleged non-compliance.
 Only employees and local government officials may initiate action in federal court.

 The Illinois WARN Law maintains that the Director of the Illinois Department of Labor is to make rules with “provisions that allow the parties access to administrative hearings for any actions of the Department under the Act.”
-Furthermore, in “any investigation or proceeding under this Act,” the Director has authority to “examine the books and records of an employer” in order to determine whether a violation of this Act has occurred.”
+Furthermore, in “any investigation or proceeding under this Act,” the Director has the authority to “examine the books and records of an employer” to determine whether a violation of this Act has occurred.”

 Submit a WARN Notice

 WARN correspondence should be submitted by email.
-If you are unable to submit via email, the notice should be mailed to Illinois’ Office of Employment and Training.
+If you cannot submit via email, the notice should be mailed to Illinois’ Department of Commerce Office of Employment and Training.

 By Email: